sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 docker run -u "$(id -u):$(id -g)"
 ```

-!!! note "This behaviour is different on MacOS"
+!!! note "This behaviour is different on MacOS and MobaXterm"
-    On MacOS the uid and gid are taken over from the user running the container (even if you set `-u` as 0:0), i.e. your current ID.
+    On MacOS and in the local shell of MobaXterm the uid and gid are taken over from the user running the container (even if you set `-u` as 0:0), i.e. your current ID.
 More info on [stackoverflow](https://stackoverflow.com/questions/43097341/docker-on-macosx-does-not-translate-file-ownership-correctly-in-volumes).

 **Exercise:** Start an interactive container based on the `ubuntu-figlet` image, bind-mount a local directory and take over your current `uid` and `gid`.
 Write the output of a `figlet` command to stdout.
 Who and which group owns the file inside the container?
 And outside the container?
 Answer the same question but now run the container without setting `-u`.